Generalized Posteriors in Approximate Bayesian Computation

 Jeremias Knoblauch

-Assistant Professor and EPSRC Fellow in Machine Learning & Statistics
+Associate Professor and EPSRC Fellow in Machine Learning & Statistics

-My research interests include robust Bayesian methods, generalised Bayesian methodology, variational methods, and simulators.
+My research interests include robust Bayesian methods, generalised and post-Bayesian methodology, variational methods, and simulators.